Implementing Risk-Based Maintenance (RbM) | Broken Down in Layman’s Terms

 Generator 12 – This is an old generator that rarely gets used.
 This generator’s failure doesn’t have a huge impact.
 Repair work, wasted time, labor, etc. costs only $500.
 Repair costs are normally $300 dollars per breakdown.

 Generator 13 – This machine is used for random work out in the yard.
 Random work out in the yard isn’t urgent, but it does cost money when it can’t be completed.
-Estimated loss in wasted time, labor, etc. is $2,500.
+The estimated loss in wasted time, labor, etc. is $2,500.
 Repair costs are normally $200 dollars per breakdown.

 Consequence of Failure Scale